 - Applicants for a student visa must provide the following items when they go to the

 Embassy for the interview.

-- Financial documents (such as bank books, account statements, tax documents) in English to show how you will pay for all educational, living, and travel costs.
+- Financial documents in English to show how you will pay for all educational, living, and travel costs.
 The embassy official might need evidence that there are no restrictions on the transfer of funds that would prevent the funds from being made available during the projected stay.

 - Proof of your relationship to your spouse and children if you are married and/or have children.

 - Additional documents may be required.
 Please check with the embassy or consulate where you will apply for your visa.

 - How to prepare for your visa interview: